Claude R. Kirk Jr.

+In 1943, Kirk enlisted in the United States Marine Corps, serving in the American theater during World War II.
+After graduating with a bachelor's degree from Duke University and a Juris Doctor from the University of Alabama, Kirk was recalled to the Marine Corps to serve in the Korean War.
+In 1956, Kirk established a life insurance company in Jacksonville.
+In 1964, he was the Republican nominee for U.S. senator, losing to incumbent Democratic senator Spessard Holland.

+In 1966, Kirk was elected governor, defeating Democratic nominee and Miami mayor Robert King High.
+His tenure occurred during a tumultuous time in American history, serving during the Vietnam War, the civil rights movement, desegregation, massive population growth in Florida, and the Apollo 11 launch from Merritt Island.
+His governorship coincided with the 1967 Tampa riots, the ratification of 1968 Florida Constitution, the court-ordered remapping of state legislative districts, the downfall of the Pork Chop Gang, a statewide teachers' strike, and the re-creation of the office of Lieutenant Governor of Florida.
+After narrowly winning the Republican primary, Kirk was defeated for re-election by state senator Reubin Askew in 1970.

+Returning to the Democratic Party, Kirk ran for governor in 1978, for president in 1984, and for U.S. senator in 1988.
+Kirk rejoined the Republican Party in 1990, and was nominated for Florida education commissioner that same year, losing to incumbent Democrat Betty Castor.
+On September 28, 2011, Kirk died in his sleep, at the age of 85, at his home in West Palm Beach.

 Early life

 Kirk was born in San Bernardino, California.
 Claude R. Kirk Jr.'s father, Claude Kirk Sr. was a businessperson and later a governmental official in Alabama and Florida.
 He lived in Chicago, Illinois, and Montgomery, Alabama, where he attended Sidney Lanier High School.
 After graduating at age seventeen, he enlisted in the U.S. Marine Corps reserve and rose to the rank of second lieutenant, having served stateside during World War II.
 He briefly attended Emory University in Atlanta, Georgia, before he transferred to Duke University in Durham, North Carolina, where he earned a Bachelor of Science degree.
 Kirk was accepted at the University of Alabama School of Law in Tuscaloosa and graduated in 1949.
 He was recalled to the Marines for the Korean War and was initially assigned to the 1st Marine Division.
 He later served aboard the battleship USS New Jersey and was discharged as a first lieutenant in 1952.